metakgp/eva/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

+Install npm package:

+    apt-get install npm

+NOTE: If you are behind a proxy, please run the following commands to set proxy for npm:<br/>

+    npm config set proxy http://<username>:<password>@<proxy-server-url>:<port>
+    npm config set https-proxy http://<username>:<password>@<proxy-server-url>:<port>

-You can start Eva locally by running:
+Now you can start Eva locally by running:

     % bin/hubot